 Also, whenever you want to use the JR pass, you don’t go through the automated gate like everyone else.
 Instead you just walk up to any JR station gate and show your pass to the ticket officer, usually to the left or right of the automated ticket gates.

 Tips on how to travel on unreserved seats

-JR Pass allows you to reserve seats for free, but in case you ever need to take unreserved seats (which is cheaper when you aren’t on JR Pass), here’s what I have learned from my experience:
+JR Pass allows you to reserve seats for free, but in case you ever need to take unreserved seats (which is cheaper when you aren’t on JR Pass), such as if you are traveling with a friend who do not have JR Pass, here’s what I have learned from my experience:

-1) Make sure you know which cars are designated for unreserved seating
+1. Make sure you know ahead of time which cars are designated for unreserved seating

 During peak travel time it is entirely possible you might not get to sit next to your travel buddies when the train is full.
 Or worse, you may not get a seat at all!
 I have seen people standing up in the space between train cars.
 So to avoid this, allocate some time for lining up ahead of the scheduled train arrival time.

-Once you get to the train platform, look down on the floor to find out where you are supposed to line up – usually there would be a mark that looks like this:
+How do you line up properly in Japan?
+Easy!
+Get to your train platform and look down on the floor to find out where you are supposed to line up – usually there would be a mark that looks like this:

 3. Find out where exactly you are supposed to line up

 Remember when I said to note the Non-Reserved car numbers and train type?
 This comes in handy for when you need to find out where the train will stop, so you know where exactly to line up.
 On the floor, they would normally have something a sign that looks like this:

 This is when the train type matters – whether it’s 8 or 16 cars or whatever number.
 In this case, if your train is an 8 car then you look at the green box.
 If your train is 16 car, then you look at the yellow box.
 So just match up the car numbers to the Non-reserved cars from the signboard to make sure you are lining up at the correct spot designated for unreserved seats.
 When the train comes, the door will open up exactly at this spot!